tkumar012/tkumar012.github.io/03_Research.md

 order: 3
 ---

 I will post working papers here as they become available.
-I will also post all data and code for publications here.
-Feel free to email me to ask about works in progress and to check on the possibility of sharing data for working papers.
+I will also post all data and code for publications.
+Feel free to email to ask about works in progress and to check on the possibility of sharing data for working papers.

 ## Peer-reviewed Publications